andyfengHKU/CS-798-Final-Project/README.md

 ## Run

-#### For basic topology
-1. First run the monitor with
+1. Run the monitor with
    `./run_monitor.sh`
+   if you are using large topology also run another switch with
+   `./run_switch.sh`
-2. Then create the topology with
+2. Run the topology with
    `./run_topo.sh`
+   we support the following flags
+   - --topo
+      - basic: basic topology

-#### For large topology
+      - large: large topology
-1. First run monitor and simple switch with
-   `./run_monitor.sh`
-   `./run_switch.sh`
-2. Then create the topology with
-   `./run_topo.sh --large`
+   - --traffic
+      - empty: no traffic will be run
+      - normal: normal ping traffic auto-run
+      - ddos: ddos hping3 flood traffic auto-run

 #### Note
 1. topo should be run after monitor/switch
-2. Attacker logic is under construction, it's not a good idea to run it now